BuilderAll Review (2020): Is the Latest 3.0 Update Any Good?

 For instance, their website builder is somewhat easy to use, but it pales in comparison to landing page builder like LeadPages.

 MailingBoss, their email marketing tool, is not on the same level as the ConvertKit or the Getresponses of the world.

 Their chatbot software is not up to par with tools like Manychat.

 The fact that Builderall can’t at least be at the same level as these counterpart competitors is a con in my book.
 But, there’s an underlying problem to it, and that’s wanting to be the solution to everything in the online marketing world.
 It’s a big challenge.

 Don’t get me wrong; Builderall isn’t the first company that wanted multiple tools under one platform.

-For instance, Clickfunnels has 3 core tools on its platform: its funnel builder, their email marketing tool, and its affiliate software.
+For instance, Clickfunnels has 3 core tools on its platform: its funnel builder, their email tool, and its affiliate software.

 But that’s where it stopped.
 They focused on improving these three tools for years and continue to do so (which is why I think they’ve been so successful).